rohan-sachan/Orphanage-Management-System/README.md

 11. Use objects.raw() for reading
 12. Use cursor() for updating, inserting, deleting

+Use command `python manage.py collectstatic` before `python manage.py runserver` if the static files are not rendered.
 Use mysql in new console or Workbench for checking updates to database